Marlins vs. Astros Player Props Betting Odds

 Arraez Stats

-- Arraez has put up 163 hits with 26 doubles, three triples, five home runs and 31 walks.
+- Arraez has recorded 163 hits with 26 doubles, three triples, five home runs and 31 walks.
 He has driven in 58 runs with one stolen base.

 Arraez Recent Games